google/security-testbeds/hashicorp/nomad/exposed_ui/README.md

 ```
 This will output a `Secret ID` (the management token).
 All subsequent API/UI requests require this token.

-# confirming the safe setup
+# Confirming the Safe Setup
 Without a valid token, API requests are rejected with a 403:
 ```bash
 curl 'http://localhost:4646/v1/jobs'